NiclasGH/shippr/README.md

 shippr[EXE] [OPTIONS]
     install [kube|helm]     Deploys kubectl or helm

-    cluster <CLUSTER>       Sets the current cluster
-    check <DIR>             Performs a dry run to check that everything works deploy <DIR>            Deploys the application in the specified directory [default: "."] cleanup <DIR>           Compares the deployed releases with the applications in the current directory.
+    cluster <CLUSTER>       Sets the current cluster [default: "."] check <DIR>             Performs a dry run to check that everything works [default: "."] deploy <DIR>            Deploys the application in the specified directory [default: "."] cleanup <DIR>           Compares the deployed releases with the applications in the current directory.
-                            Undeploys if the directory doesn't contain the release.
+                            Undeploys if the directory doesn't contain the release. [default: "."]
         -n, --namespace     Only cleans up a specified namespace

     -y, --no-verify         Deploys/Undeploys without confirming the action